charl-kruger/v0-mcp/README.md

 #### `delete_chat`

-Delete a chat by its ID.
+Delete a chat session by its ID.

 **Parameters:**